DeepanshuSarawagi/AWS/11-Databases/Amazon-RDS.md

  - IAM roles and policies can be used to control who can manage the database.
  - IAM authentication can be used to login to RDS MySQL and Postgres.
  - IAM Authentication token has a lifetime of 15 minutes.

+### RDS Events:
+- Get notified via SNS for events.

+## RDS IAM Authentication:
+- IAM authentication for PostgreSQL, MySQL and MariaDB.
+- You dont need a password, just an IAM authentication token obtained using IAM and RDS API calls with a validity of 15 minutes.
+- Network In/Out must be encrypted using SSL.
+- IAM to centrally manage users instead of DB.
+- Can leverage IAM roles and EC2 instance profile for easy integration.

+### RDS For Oracle - Exam Tips:
+- Use RDS Backups for backups and restore to Amazon RDS for Oracle.
+- Or use the Oracle RMAN (Recovery Manager) to back from Amazon RDS for Oracle and restore to Non-RDS oracle instance.